lindenb/jvarkit/docs/VcfSetSequenceDictionary.md

       Possible Values: [RAISE_EXCEPTION, SKIP, RETURN_ORIGINAL]
     -o, --out
       Output file.
 Optional .
 Default: stdout
-  * -r, -R, --reference
+  * -r, -R, --reference, --dict
-      Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict --version
+      A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+    --version
       print version and exit